shane-kelemen/DMIT2018-1241-Assessment-01/Readme.md

 ### Overview

 This exercise is based on the [Grocery List 2024](..\GroceryList-2024.bacpac).
-For this exercise, provide your answers as a LinqPad (.linq) document.
+For this exercise, provide your answers as a **single** LinqPad (.linq) document.
 Use a single LinqPad document containing all questions (you must use Statements as the LinqPad environment).
-You must commit to your [repository](https://classroom.github.com/a/3sQeIYnB) after completing each question.
+You must commit to your repository after every 10 minutes or penalties will apply.

 ![ERD](grocerylist_erd.png)